 Our data is very complete, especially for its size.
 Of the almost 2 million data points only 7,693 are not filled in, which is less than 1% of the data.
 However it appears the missing data is not absent, but represent an action not happening.
 For example, if there isn’t a fumble on the play there is no data point in the fumble column.
 This is relevant for other variables like interceptions, receiver, or pass location, which would not have values if the play wasn’t a pass.
 To deal with this problem we have created dummy variables with a zero when an action didn’t happen and a 1 when it did.

 To prepare our data for Stata we initially took out the variables which were not seen as viable in our model.
 The variables taken out were either seen as unrelated, such as date, or not relevant.
 Our model is going to predict the outcome of the play so variables like yards gained or the intended receiver aren’t applicable as they happen once the play has already happened, meaning they are dependent.
-Our model is going to predict the outcome of the play based on what the defense sees before the play, making those variable unusable.
-Once the data was taken down to the 29 variables important variables, it was imported into Stata.
+Our model is going to predict the outcome of the play based on what the defense sees before the play, making those variables unusable.
+Once the data was taken down to the 22 variables important variables, it was imported into Stata.
 Then to take care of each qualitative measure, for example team name, a dummy variable will be crafted.

 3. Preliminary Analysis